-Hand, Foot & Mouth Disease is present all year round in Singapore with seasonal outbreaks every year.
-Outbreaks do occur in childcare centres, kindergartens and schools.
+Hand, Foot, and Mouth Disease is present all year round in Singapore with seasonal outbreaks every year.
+Outbreaks do occur in childcare centres, kindergartens, and schools.
 Although usually a mild disease, it has been associated with fatalities usually due to complications involving the heart and nervous system (e.g. encephalitis).

-Hand, Foot & Mouth Disease (HFMD) is caused by certain viruses.
+Hand, Foot, and Mouth Disease (HFMD) is caused by certain viruses.
 Among them, it is the EV71 virus that can give rise to serious complications.

 (Courtesy of KK Women’s and Children’s hospital.)

 HFMD is spread from person to person by direct contact with the nasal discharge, saliva, faeces, and fluid from the rash of an infected person.
 Both adults and children can be affected, but young children below five years of age are particularly susceptible.